 In January 2015, Suzana made her triumphal debut with the Orchestre Avignon-Province in the Grieg Concerto under the baton of Wolfgang Doerner, as she stepped in very last minute for pianist Marie-Josèphe Jude.
 Her performance has received critical acclaim: “As soon as she lays her hands on the keyboard, the artist sets up a strongly marked personality.
 Her touch is sure, she shows perfect technique and plays with absolute simplicity pages of great complexity.
 Her sound is powerful and luminous (…)” – Le Marseillais.

 Suzana Bartal has become the winner of the New York Concert Artists Concerto Competition in 2013 and has made her NYC debut with orchestra in 2014.
 She was also the winner of the 2012 Woolsey Concerto Competition allowing her to perform under the baton of Peter Oundjian.
 Previously, she has become a finalist of the Campillos International Piano Competition in Spain (2010), the winner of the Agropoli “Le Muse” Competition in Italy (2007) as well as of the Concours International d’Ile de France (2006).
 She has been selected to play on an Italy tour of the Slovakian orchestra Kysucka.
 A recipient of the prestigious scholarship from the Yamaha Music Foundation of Europe, Suzana has also been supported by the Fondation Nadia et Lili Boulanger, the ADAMI and the Williamson Foundation.

 Suzana’s wide range of repertoire reaches from solo works and concertos to chamber music works, all of which she actively and passionately performs.
-She has given concerts all around the world: in Germany, Holland, Italy, Hungary, UK, Belgium, France and Romania as well as the US and China.
+She has given concerts all around the world: in Germany, Holland, Italy, Spain, Hungary, UK, Belgium, France and Romania as well as the US, China and Japan.
 Her performances have been captured by French (France Musique and Radio Classique), German, Hungarian and Romanian radio and television channels.
 Outstanding events of the past seasons have included a solo recital at the Musée d’Orsay on the 100th anniversary of Olivier Messiaen’s birth (2008) and several appearances in the series “Génération Jeunes Interprètes” at Radio France.